Nervosys/Botnix/docs/using/configuration.chapter.md

 However, this does not allow unfree software for individual users.
 Their configurations are managed separately.

-A user's nixpkgs configuration is stored in a user-specific configuration file located at `~/.config/nixpkgs/config.nix`.
+A user's botpkgs configuration is stored in a user-specific configuration file located at `~/.config/botpkgs/config.nix`.
 For example:

 ```nix
 {